 The Governors reserve the right to verify to their satisfaction any of the information on the application form.
-Once an offer has been accepted the child's original birth certificate must be sent to the School.
+Once an offer has been accepted, a copy of the child's original birth certificate must be sent to the School.
+The school reserves the right to have an original produced in person, should this be necessary to confirm the pupil's identity.